toby-cloud/go-client/README.md

 > Use Toby with any Go application.

 ### TODO:
-* rename this repo to "toby-go"
+* update functionality to node client
-* change imports to be of the form github.com/